hkellaway/Gloss/GLOSS_CODABLE_MIGRATION_GUIDE.md

 #### Step 3: Update your model to use `Codable` for decoding/encoding

 This means fleshing out that `init(from decoder: Swift.Decoder) throws` or `func encode(to encoder: Swift.Encoder) throws ` method.
-Or, better yet, removing them is Codable can synthesize your decoding/encoding for you.
+Or, better yet, removing them if Codable can synthesize your decoding/encoding for you.

 Rinse and repeat this process for every Gloss model.
 You can leave the fallback Gloss methods in place until you're comfortable with your Codable implementation - then take the Gloss wheels off and ride into the sunset with Codable :sunrise: